-- 13) Application is Adequate to Process.
+- of the water development located on those lands.
+A copy of the public version of the TSR documenting ownership of the individual tribal trust lands is required. - 13) Application is Adequate to Process.
 Applies to all water use applications.
 The OE will determine whether an application is adequate to process by reviewing (a) information publicly available within its expertise and (b) the information submitted in the application.
 The application clearly identifies the proposed project, and contains the information required by the application form or application addendum(s).
 At this stage, the application may be amended in response to defects identified by the OE.
 All application amendment information must be submitted within the deadlines set forth by the OE, typically done through application meeting or defect letter sent to the applicant by the OE.
 If the applicant misses a response deadline the OE may terminate the application. - 14) Adequate to Process Determination.
 A water right or water use application will only be determined adequate to process if an applicant's information contains substantial credible information and all the necessary parts of the application form requiring the information, including any required addendums, have been filled in with the information required by the Ordinance and these WP&Ps for the requisite application type.
 The OE has the option but not the mandate to help applicants reach an adequate to process status, either though letters of deficiency or other written correspondence with the applicant, as guided by the discretion of the Water Engineer. - 15) Adequate to Process Determination is not an Approval.
-An application deemed adequate to process does not entitle an applicant to an authorization and is not the same as proving the statutory criteria.
+An application determined adequate to process is not the same as a determination that the application meets the statutory criteria for application approval.
 The OE can only approve an application if the criteria for issuance is proven by a preponderance of the evidence. - 16) Applicant Communication Representation. - a) Communications: Applicants wishing to copy a representative, such as consultant, advisor, counsel, or other agent, on OE communications, must provide written authorization that identifies the representative, including the correct contact information to be used and an original signature from the owner of record requesting copy to a representative. - b) Designation of signatory other than applicant: Applicants wishing to have someone else sign on their behalf must provide written authorization that designates who is allowed to sign on their behalf, what types of authorizations are allowed, the representatives correct contact information, and have it signed by the owner of record requesting the designation.
 The document must be notarized.